What is Ultraviolet light?

 How does HVAC biofilm impact indoor air quality?

 The quality of indoor air, influenced by the levels of bioaerosols, contaminants and pollutants, can affect occupant health and development, resulting in reduced productivity and increased absenteeism.
 The biofilms themselves give off products of metabolism known as volatile organic compounds (VOCs) which can trigger occupant complaints of watery eyes and headaches and even severe allergy and asthma responses.
-The biological contaminants typically found on HVAC coils and drain pans have also been linked to Sick Building Syndrome (SBS) and hospital acquired infections.
+The biological contaminants typically found on HVAC coils and drain pans have also been linked to Sick Building Syndrome (SBS).

 How does HVAC biofilm impact HVAC energy use?